AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/context-data.md

 badge: label="Limited Availability"
 exl-id: ddc4b681-020b-4433-b4b3-3791c41907c9
 ---
-# Leverage context data in Experience Decisioning {#context}
+# Leverage context data in Decisioning {#context}

-With Experience Decisioning, you can leverage any information available in Adobe Experience Platform to perform various actions such as creating [decision rules](rules.md) or [ranking formulas](ranking.md).
+With Decisioning, you can leverage any information available in Adobe Experience Platform to perform various actions such as creating [decision rules](rules.md) or [ranking formulas](ranking.md).
 For example, you can design a decision rule that requires the current weather to be ≥80 degrees at the time the decision request is made.

 >[!NOTE]
 >
 >Context data is defined in Adobe Experience Platform and is sent in at the time of a decision request.
 It does not include historical data.

-To use context data, you first need to define the data you want to make available in Experience Decisioning.
-Once done, this data seamlessly integrates into Experience Decisioning in the **[!UICONTROL Context Data]** tab available when creating a decision rule.
+To use context data, you first need to define the data you want to make available in Decisioning.
+Once done, this data seamlessly integrates into Decisioning in the **[!UICONTROL Context Data]** tab available when creating a decision rule.
 You can also leverage the data when editing a ranking formula.

 ![](assets/decision-rules-context.png)

-The steps to feed Experience Decisioning with Adobe Experience Platform data are as follows:
+The steps to feed Decisioning with Adobe Experience Platform data are as follows:

 1. Create an **Experience Event schema**  in Adobe Experience Platform and its associated **dataset**.
 [Learn how to create schemas](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas){target="_blank"}